Stroke Treatment and Recovery

 Patients suspected of having an ischemic stroke may be eligible for two time sensitive treatments:

 Patients may receive a thrombolytic or clot-busting medication that is used to dissolve a blood clot in an artery.

 Patients identified as having a certain type of stroke may be transferred immediately to a hospital capable of performing mechanical thrombectomy.
 This procedure uses a small wire to remove a blood clot from the brain.

 Physical therapy, occupational therapy, speech therapy, and swallowing therapy will all begin in the hospital.

 The goal of treatment after a stroke is to help you recover as much function as possible and prevent future strokes.

-The staff also provides guidance and support to the Mid-Shore Stroke Support Group, which meets the first Thursday of each month from 12-2:00pm at the UM Shore Medical Pavilion at Easton, and to the Stroke Support Group of Queen Anne's County, which meets the fourth Tuesday of each month from 12-2:00pm at the UM Shore Medical Pavilion at Queenstown.
+The staff also provides guidance and support to the Virtual Stroke Support Group, which meets the first Thursday of each month from 12-1:00 pm, virtually.